 Service providers are required to hold a licence under the Mental Health Services Protection Act.

 Supervised consumption service providers must meet core requirements and be licensed under the Mental Health Services Protection Act and the Mental Health Services Protection Regulation.
-The regulation is supported by a Recovery-oriented Overdose Prevention Services Guide that sets out mandatory quality standards for supervised consumption service providers.
+The regulation is supported by a Recovery-oriented Supervised Consumption Services Standards that sets out mandatory quality standards for supervised consumption service providers.

-This regulatory framework provides greater provincial oversight and standardization for supervised consumption services in Alberta, ensuring better community safety, higher quality services and improved integration with the health-care system.
+This regulatory framework provides provincial oversight and standardization for supervised consumption services in Alberta.
+This ensures better community safety, higher quality services and improved integration with the health-care system.